joannany/model-eval-drift-lab/README.md

 - seasonal or behavioral changes,
 - long-term distribution shift that accumulates unnoticed.

-This toolkit contains the exact drift-detection and evaluation utilities I built for real deployed medical AI systems, where catching a **1–2% performance decline early** can meaningfully affect clinical outcomes.
+This toolkit reflects drift-detection and evaluation utilities developed and used in real-world medical AI deployments, where catching a **1–2% performance decline early** can meaningfully affect clinical outcomes.

 No heavy frameworks.
 No unnecessary abstractions.
 Just reliable, interpretable, production-ready tools.